Levent0z/docsify/2022/nas-node-ssl.md

 # Setting up SSL for a Node server running on Synology Diskstation

 This page provides information on how I configured a new SSL for a node server I have running on my Synology DiskStation (aka NAS).
-This is Part 2 in the series and assumes certain configurations descrived there.
+This is Part 2 in the series and assumes certain configurations described there.
 Refer to [Part 1](nas-node.md).

 ## Goal